Computing the inverses, their power sums, and extrema for Euler's totient and other multiplicative functions: Introduction

-In our work, we propose a generic algorithm for computing the set of inverses (full pre-image) $f^{-1}(n)$ of a multiplicative function $f$ for a given integer $n$ with a known factorization (which otherwise may be a bottleneck to obtain; e.g., Contini et al.~\cite{Contini2006} proved that computing $\varphi^{-1}(n)$ is as hard as factorization of $n$).
-While computing inverses of Euler's totient function was studied to some extent~\cite{Gupta1981,Contini2006,Coleman2009}, computing inverses of other multiplicative functions (with a notable and simple exception of $\tau(n)$), to the best of our knowledge, was not addressed in the literature.
-Our algorithm may be viewed as a generalization and streamlining of the ``intelligent exhaustive search" for $\varphi^{-1}(n)$ in \cite{Contini2006}.
-We present an underlying idea of the algorithm in the elegant form of formal Dirichlet series and extend it to computing certain functions of the inverses, without computing the whole set of inverses.
+In the present work, we propose a generic algorithm for computing the set of inverses (full pre-image) $f^{-1}(n)$ of a multiplicative function $f$ for a given integer $n$ under the following assumptions: (i) there are finitely many prime powers $p^e$ with $f(p^e)\mid n$, and we can compute them all; (ii) the prime factorization of $n$ is known, otherwise it may be a bottleneck to obtain (e.g., Contini et al.~\cite{Contini2006} proved that computing $\varphi^{-1}(\cdot)$ can be used for factoring semiprime integers with little overhead).
+In particular, our algorithm is well applicable for computing $\varphi^{-1}(n)$ and $\sigma_k^{-1}(n)$ with $k>0$,\footnote{While $\tau(n)$ can be viewed as a special case of $\sigma_k(n)$ with $k=0$, the assumption (i) does not hold in this case already for $n=2$.} which we will use for illustration purposes.
+While computing inverses of Euler's totient function $\varphi(\cdot)$ was studied to some extent~\cite{Gupta1981,Contini2006,Coleman2009}, computing inverses of other multiplicative functions such as $\sigma_k(\cdot)$, to the best of our knowledge, was not addressed in the literature.
+Our algorithm may be viewed as a generalization and streamlining of the ``intelligent exhaustive search'' for $\varphi^{-1}(n)$ in \cite{Contini2006}.

+We present an underlying idea of the algorithm in the elegant form of formal Dirichlet series, which allow us to easily extend it to computing certain functions of the inverses, such as their power sums (including cardinality as the 0-th power sum) or extrema, without and faster than direct enumeration of the inverses.
+For example, our algorithm can establish that \beq \left|\sigma_1^{-1}(10^{1000})\right| = 15,512,215,160,488,452,125,793,724,066,873,737,608,071,476. \eeq